fcristovao/await/README.md

 ## Resources

-All dependant resources must be specified as URLs or escaped command.
+All dependent resources must be specified as URLs or escaped command.

 Some resources provided additional functionally encoded as fragment (`#<fragment>`).
 The syntax is as follows: